llamagi/lmagi/README.md

 # ezAGI
 easy Augmented Generative Intelligence for LLM<br />
-this is the development version of ezAGI to display the reasoning capabilities as log files<br />
+this is the development version of ezAGI becoming lmagi on route to <a href="https://github.com/easyAGI/easyAGI/ roadmap to display the reasoning capabilities as log files<br />
 integration with ollama point of departure can be found at <a href="https://github.com/llamagi/lmagi">lmagi</a><br />
 project developments has migrated to <a href="https://github.com/easyAGI/">easyAGI</a><br />